 This makes it ideal for people with sensitive skin.
 You get the 14k gold look without breaking the bank, as 14k gold filled is significantly a more affordable option than 14k solid gold jewelry.

-Gold filled is won’t tarnish easily and it is fine to shower with it, basically you can wear it all of the time!
-As for the longevity of the jewelry it will depend on several factors.
+Gold filled won’t tarnish easily and it is fine to shower with it, basically, you can wear it all of the time!
+As for the longevity of the jewelry, it will depend on several factors.
 See more details in our jewelry care section.

 Some of our pieces are gold vermeil.
 In general terms gold vermeil is a heavier gold plating but, unlike gold plated jewelry, gold vermeil most have a 925 sterling silver base.
 It should be coated with a thick layer of gold 10k or finer and the coatings must be at least 2.5 microns thick.

-Some of our pieces are gold plated.
-In our case most of our gold plated jewelry is dipped in 14k gold over the outside of a base metal.
-But in general terms this type of jewelry has a layer of gold or a gold alloy of at least 10k over a base metal (mostly brass), and its coating most be at least 0.5 microns thick.
+Gold plated jewelry is dipped in 14k gold over the outside of a base metal.
+In general terms, this type of jewelry has a layer of gold or a gold alloy of at least 10k over a base metal (mostly brass).
+Its coating must be at least 0.5 microns thick.

 Our recommendation is to keep gold plated jewelry dry and avoid wearing while swimming showering or exercising.
-Keep it away from any chemicals (perfumes, hairsprays, lotions, sunscreen, cleaning & beauty products etc.) chlorine and saunas.
-Plating will wear away over time.
-(But don’t worry!
-We offer re-plating services only on all our Ale Weston gold plated jewelry pieces, so you can keep wearing your jewelry for longer).
+Keep it away from any chemicals (perfumes, hairsprays, lotions, sunscreen, cleaning & beauty products, etc.) chlorine and saunas.
+Plating will wear away over time, making it not ideal for sensitive skin, if the plating wears off and the base metal touches your sensitive skin, it can cause a reaction.
+That is one of the main reasons why we do not carry gold plated jewelry.
 See more details in our jewelry care section.